-Applicants 21 years of age or older on Registration Day, who have been away from formal education for a minimum of two years and who can demonstrate their ability to undertake college-level studies are eligible to complete the application process.
+Applicants 21 years of age or older on the last day before the first day of class, who have been away from formal education for a minimum of two years and who can demonstrate their ability to undertake college-level studies are eligible to complete the application process.
 Each applicant will be considered on an individual basis.
 Whenever possible, high school studies should be renewed and completed.
-In the event that this is not possible, an English proficiency assessment will be required.
+In the event that this is not possible, proof of English proficiency will be required.